Are You Confused by Dental Insurance?

 We also take all necessary steps to minimize pain and discomfort, giving our patients the best possible experience.

-Dr. Snyder has a true passion for dentistry.
+Dr. Hendricks has a true passion for dentistry.
 He is a third generation dentist, following in the steps of his father and grandfathers.
 Dentists in South Carolina are required to take 14 hours of continuing education each year.
-Dr. Snyder goes above and beyond, holding himself to the highest standards.
+Dr. Hendricks goes above and beyond, holding himself to the highest standards.

-Dr. Snyder has chosen to focus his practice towards treating adults with complex dental problems.
+Dr. Hendricks has chosen to focus his practice towards treating adults with complex dental problems.
 His training is a reflection of that commitment: